wee-analyze/hive_logs/README.md

 SQL commands can be used to make queries using MapReduce.
 The Hive tables that are created are stored in the Hive metastore.
 There are 2 types of tables that can be created: internal and external tables.
-Internal tables are stored in the HDFS directory /hive/warehouse and disappear when the Hadoop cluster is shut down.
+Internal tables are stored in the HDFS directory /hive/warehouse and disappear when the Hadoop cluster is shut down (including associated results).
 External tables are stored in created directories and remain in HDFS even after a Hadoop cluster is shut down.

 The data used for this example is a small log sample and is semi-structured.
 Even if the sample was very large, terabytes, Hadoop would be able to handle the processing with MapReduce.
 This script will perform the following:

--filter out all url's that contain "linqtosql"

--retrieve only days with more than 80 visits

--sort the number of visits and then by date if visits are equal
+1. create external describing data
+2. create internal table
+3. fill internal table with data from the external table while at the same time only transferring valid dates and events with GET method.
+4. write SQL queries that run MapReduce and retrieve only url's containing "linqtosql", days with more than 80 events, date, visit total, time of first event, time of last event, and ordered ascending by date with most visits.

 To run this script, make a directory in HDFS called "/data" and load log data sample 2018_jan.txt.
 This script script created an external table and